“Some of our children haven’t passed the phonics checklist and need intervention.”

 CodeBreakers® has been written by me, a qualified dyslexia tutor, with years of teaching experience.
 The programme is based on best practice gathered over the years.

-My Dyslexia Tutor at CodeBreakers® is just like having a Dyslexia specific tutor in your school.
-It provides a printable workbook, a video tutorial to demonstrate every page of the workbook, where students can join in and complete their own workbook, independently depending on age or together with TA/LSA.
-The fun, animated explainer video will introduce each sound/pattern and any rules.
+CodeBreakers® is designed to enable TA/LSA to deliver this intervention in your setting.
+Training is available if required.
+The bite-sized activities allow sessions to be broken into small chunks of learning each day, working at the student’s own pace.
 The games provided, also make learning fun!
-The bite-sized activities allow sessions to be broken into small chunks of learning each day, working at the student’s own pace.
 Many programmes rarely give opportunity for over learning and it’s this which makes learning ‘stick’, along with multi-sensory techniques.

 The step-by-step programme removes all the stress of looking for resources.
-All you need to do is print your workbook and students can join in, watching the video at a time suitable to their timetable.
-Pause when you want to take a break and join in again at any time.
+All you need to do is print your workbook and deliver your sessions at a time suitable to the student’s timetable.
+Pause when you want to take a break and start again at any time.